tchibatron/dbeaver/Database-Navigator.md

 Icon|Menu item|Description
 ----|---------|-----------
 [[images/ug/Driver-Manager-icon.png]] |**Driver Manager**|Opens the Driver Manager window that allows creating, editing and deleting drivers for databases.
-See … for information about managing database drivers.
+See [Database Drivers](https://github.com/dbeaver/dbeaver/wiki/Database-drivers) for information about managing database drivers.
 [[images/ug/New-connection-icon.png]] |**New Connection**|Opens the Create new connection wizard.
 See … for information about creating connections.
 (empty) | **Active Project** |Displays a submenu which allows you to choose a project.
 See ... for information about projects.
 [[images/ug/New-Folder-icon.png]] |**New Folder** |Opens a dialog box for creating a new folder